githubstevemas/ChessArenaManager/README.md

 ## How to use Flake8

-Once you are in the directory containing your Python files.

-Run Flake8 by executing the following command:
+Once you are in the directory containing the project, run Flake8 by executing the following command:

   `flake8 --format=html --htmldir=flake-report .`